Thin-film interference: Applications

 Thin films are used commercially in anti-reflection coatings, mirrors, and optical filters.
 They can be engineered to control the amount of light reflected or transmitted at a surface for a given wavelength.
 A Fabry–Pérot etalon takes advantage of thin film interference to selectively choose which wavelengths of light are allowed to transmit through the device.
 These films are created through deposition processes in which material is added to a substrate in a controlled manner.
 Methods include chemical vapor deposition and various physical vapor deposition techniques.

 Thin films are also found in nature.
 Many animals have a layer of tissue behind the retina, the Tapetum lucidum, that aids in light collecting.
 The effects of thin-film interference can also be seen in oil slicks and soap bubbles.
 The reflectance spectrum of a thin-film features distinct oscillations and the extrema of the spectrum can be used to calculate the thickness of the thin-film.

 Ellipsometry is a technique that is often used to measure properties of thin films.
 In a typical ellipsometry experiment polarized light is reflected off a film surface and is measured by a detector.
 The complex reflectance ratio, $\rho$, of the system is measured.
-A model analysis in then conducted in which this information is used to determine film layer thicknesses and refractive indices.
+A model analysis is then conducted, in which the information is used to determine film layer thicknesses and refractive indices.

 Dual polarisation interferometry is an emerging technique for measuring refractive index and thickness of molecular scale thin films and how these change when stimulated.